 After any new moon, the moon travels eastward from the sun in Earth’s sky.
-A few days after new moon, the moon finally moves far enough east of the sun to appear as a very thin crescent in the west after sunset.
+Every month, a day or two after new moon, the moon has moved far enough east of the sun to appear as a very thin crescent in the west after sunset.

-Bottom line: Look for the waxing crescent moon to grace your western sky after sunset for the next several days.
+Bottom line: Look for the waxing crescent moon to grace your western sky after sunset on August 23, 2017 and for several evenings after that.
+The bright object near the waxing crescent is Jupiter.